Return to Work

 - Meeting with employee and employer to discuss needs, expectations and plan, including work duties, schedules and possible modifications.

-- Planning a gradual return to work program, specific to the needs of the employee and as agreed upon by the employer, and taking into consideration any recommendations from the individual’s medical and rehabilitation team.
+- Planning a gradual return-to-work program, specific to the needs of the employee and as agreed upon by the employer, and taking into considering any recommendations from the individual’s medical and rehabilitation team.

 - Regular monitoring of the individual’s progress and /or potential barriers or difficulties through scheduled telephone communications or visits to the work site.

-In some circumstances, return to a pre-accident employment position is not possible in the short term or even long term recovery of the client.
-When this occurs, the occupational therapist works closely with a vocational consultant to assist the client to explore alternate work, education and/or volunteer opportunities, promoting skill development in areas of interest for the client in their future pursuits.
+In some circumstances, return to a pre-accident employment position is not possible in the short-term or even long-term recovery of the client.
+When this occurs, the occupational therapist works closely with a vocational consultant to assist the client with exploring alternate work, education, and/or volunteer opportunities, promoting skill development in their areas of interest for the client for their future pursuits.